kode-team/mastodon.nvim/README.md

 ### Switching to another account

-If you want to switch to another account, you can use `MastodonSelectAccount` command
+If you want to switch to another account, you can use `MastodonSelectAccount` command.

 ## Keymap